Updated: Nov 17, 2020

 2. Make sure your desk is set up correctly for your body – there are ideal positions for your chair, monitor, keyboard, phone and mouse.

-3. If you’re working from home, try to use the table but if you’re on the sofa, put a small cushion or towel at your lower back and support your laptop on a cushion.
+3. If you’re working from home, try to use the table rather than a sofa.
+If you have to sit there, put a small cushion or towel at your lower back and support your laptop on a cushion.

 4. Strengthen your core (tummy) muscles, a strong trunk will support your back.
 Pilates is the perfect exercise for this.